yistLin/prove-it/_posts/2019-11-15-prove-that-the-bible-is-intended-for-all-mankind-to-read.md

 ---
 layout: post
-title: "Prove that the Bible is intended for all mankind to read"
+title: "Prove That the Bible Is Intended for All Mankind to Read"
 tags: [Bible, all mankind, read]
 categories: ["The Word of God"]
 ---